 It is mandatory for some applicants who need entry clearance to study in the United Kingdom and who are applying to certain programmes, to have an ATAS Certificate.
-The University will not be able to issue a Confirmation of Acceptance to Study (CAS) or register applicants on to the programme until their clearance has been received.
-For further details, please visit the Foreign and Commonwealth Office website: https://www.gov.uk/academic-technology-approval-scheme
+We will not be able to issue a Confirmation of Acceptance to Study (CAS) or register applicants on to the programme until their clearance has been received.
+For further details, please visit the Foreign and Commonwealth Office website.

 11. Disclosure of information

-Failure to disclose relevant information or providing false information may result in the offer of a place being withdrawn.
+Failure to disclose relevant information or providing false information may result in the place being withdrawn.

-In order to support a transparent admissions process, the University provides feedback on request.
-Applicants should be aware that feedback will only be given directly to them and not a third party, unless the University has received written permission that the applicant is willing for the matter to be discussed with another individual.
+The University may provide feedback on an application if requested.
+Applicants must be aware that feedback will only be given directly to them unless the University has received written permission that the applicant is willing for the matter to be discussed with another named individual.
 The applicant should also be aware that there may be cases where highly specific or tailored feedback may not be possible.

-The University will only correspond with the applicant, unless the applicant has provided written permission for the University to discuss the application with another person.
+The University will only correspond with the applicant themselves, unless the applicant has provided written permission for the University to discuss this with another person.

-- To make reasonable variations to the content and syllabus of a programme of study
+- to make reasonable variations to the content and syllabus of programmes of study (including in relation to placements)

 15. Monitoring and review